Ivordir/StardewValleyStonks/src/WebApp/Info/Info.md

     - Deluxe Speed-Gro can only be bought on Thursday from the Oasis (if that matters).
     - Strawberry Seeds can only be bought at the Egg Festival.

-    > For example, the Sweet Gem Berry is often highly ranked,
+    > For example, the Sweet Gem Berry is often highly ranked in terms of gold,
     > but it is hard to get any significant amount of Rare Seeds.

 - The Ranker and Optimizer operate on a fixed start and end date with a maximum time span of 1 year.